South Wales Cricket Association

 years.
 His teaching career took him to Bristol for a brief period before he

-returned as a Geography teacher at Llansamlet and Cefn Hengoed schools until
+returned as a Geography teacher at Llansamlet and Cefn

-his retirement.
+Hengoed schools until his retirement.

-Alun had played rugby for Bynea in his younger days but cricket was his main
+Alun had played rugby for Bynea in his younger days

-interest when he moved to the village, especially having Albert Wooldridge, a
+but cricket was his main interest when he moved to the village, especially

-SWCA umpire, as his father-in-law.
-His 1st XI career lasted 19
+having Albert Wooldridge, a SWCA umpire, as his father-in-law.
+His 1st

-years, three of which were as captain.
-He was mainly an opening batsman and
+XI career lasted 19 years, three of which were as captain.
+He was mainly an

 While still playing cricket, he developed an interest in golf and joined